B4PT0R/StreamPy/README.md

 ---Note for developers---

-StreamPy features a special streamlit_deferrer module which is crucial to manage interactivity and widget rendering in the console queue.
+StreamPy features a special streamlit_deferrer module which is crucial to manage dynamic widget rendering in the console queue.
 It functions by encoding streamlit calls, piling them to a queue, and render the queue (which means actualy executing the corresponding streamlit commands) when appropriate.
 This allows to deal with (almost...) all Streamlit functions and syntaxes interactively for a seamless integration in the StreamPy interactive console.

 For more details on how it works, check the streamlit_deferrer_explanation.md file in the repo and the module's code.